Wisdom is a State of the Soul

-This shows that the historical Socrates talked about wisdom as a state of the soul as early as 423 BCE, when the Clouds was performed in the annual Dionysian festival.
+This strongly suggests that the historical Socrates talked about wisdom as a state of the soul as early as 423 BCE, when the Clouds was performed in the annual Dionysian festival.

-Another possibility is that the joke turns on the fact that many members of the audience did not think that wisdom was a function of the soul at all.
+Another possibility is that the joke turns on the fact that many in the audience did not think that wisdom was a function of the soul at all.
 To such an audience, Socrates would be someone who spoke strangely about the soul if he said that wisdom was a state of the soul.
-This is not to deny that the joke in part is that the care for the soul that Socrates urges has turned him and his followers into fools, not wise men.
-Many in the audience would have thought that Socrates and his fellow denizens in the think-tank were fools and that their devotion to the new scientific/sophistical eduction was misguided, but it was funny to call them "wise souls" because it was absurd to think that the soul underlies any specifically intellectual cognition in human beings.
+This is not to deny that the joke in part is that the care for the soul that Socrates urges turned him and his followers into fools, not wise men.
+Many would have thought that Socrates and his fellow denizens in the think-tank were complete fools and that their devotion to the new scientific/sophistical eduction was utterly misguided, but at bottom what makes it funny to call them "wise souls" is the absurdity of thinking that the soul underlies any specifically intellectual cognition in human beings.